The Bionic guide to VAT on business energy

 If your organisation qualifies for a VAT discount, you’ll automatically be exempt from paying certain government levies too.

-Do charities pay vat on energy bills?
+Do charities pay VAT on energy bills?

 If you run a registered charity or non-profit organisation, you should be eligible for the reduced rate of 5% VAT on business gas and electricity.
 But, as with most tax-related issues, it's not as straightforward as it sounds and the reduction isn't automatically applied.